magdairis/hillhacks-minutes/2019-05-21-hillhacks-discussion.md

 Is it for or against us as a society? - this is the base question as a free and open society.
 You will probably be happier with a little less money but that's not supporting something bad.

 #### Political Issues
-Adhar, networks, free the internet.
+Aadhar, networks, free the internet.
 It's not about politics - it's about human rights.

 #### How do we move on?
 How, where, why and when?